chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 }
 ```
 It means the Chrome can not load the page because the certificate that Caddy generated doesn't match the FQDN used to call the `kuard` service.
-Caddy embeds a internal PKI only to generate internal certificates (i.e. certificate for `localhost`) and it can not establish TLS connection because that certificate was issued to `localhost`, not to your assigned FQDN (`<your-panda>.devopsplayground.org`).
+Caddy embeds an [internal PKI only to generate internal certificates](https://github.com/smallstep/certificates) (i.e. certificate for `localhost`) and it can not establish TLS connection because that certificate was issued to `localhost`, not to your assigned FQDN (`<your-panda>.devopsplayground.org`).

 Then, let's update `caddy3` and get a proper certificate for your assigned FQDN.